 The sessions last between 50 mins and 1.5 hrs and occur usually once or twice a week depending on the client needs.

-I have experience of treating Acute Anxiety, Depression, Panic, Eating Disorders such as Anorexia and Bulimia, Trauma, Complicated Grief, PTSD, Traumatic Bereavement, neglect in childhood, abandonment, child abuse, self harming, gambling, alcoholism, long-term illness, terminal illness, acute pain syndrome, obsessive-compulsive disorder (OCD), mid life issues.
+I have experience of treating Anxiety Disorders, Depressive Disorders, Personality Disorders, Panic Disorders, Eating Disorders such as Anorexia and Bulimia, Physical and Psychological Trauma, Sexual Abuse, Rape, Complicated Grief, Post Traumatic Stress Disorder, Traumatic Bereavement, neglect in childhood, abandonment, child abuse, self harming, gambling, alcoholism, long-term illness, terminal illness, acute pain syndrome, obsessive-compulsive disorder (OCD), mid life issues.